varnish/Varnish-Book/varnish_book.rst

 Exercise: ``PURGE`` an article from the backend ...............................................

-.. training: trainees did not do this exercise because it is too specific and complicate, but Dridi explained it.
-.. training: the idea is that whoever has the authority can be the one initiating invalidation.
-You can come with either direct invalidation or another component like VAC if you have a ore complicated infrastructured.
+.. training: Main idea in this exercise: Those with permissions can initiate invalidation.
+You can come with either direct invalidation or another component like VAC if you have are on a complicated infrastructured.
-.. training: consider to more the exercise
+.. training: consider to remove this exercise

 - Send a ``PURGE`` request to Varnish from your backend server after an article is published.